-Dexus has continued its focus on addressing climate change and its carbon emissions and in 2022 Dexus delivered its goal of achieving net zero emissions across the group's managed portfolio.
-Accelerating this net zero ambition delivers strong climate action for the planet, enhances Dexus's vision for smart, sustainable workspaces and helps support customers and investors on their own journeys.
+Dexus has continued its focus on addressing climate change and its carbon emissions, and prioritising climate risk management.
+Delivery against its public commitments on climate, including continued investment in energy efficiency and switching to renewable electricity to power its base building operations, enhances Dexus's vision for smart, sustainable workspaces and helps support customers and investors on their own iournevs.